hug0-f/mail-server/README.md

 ## 0) What the script does (and how to resume)

-The installer is split into 7 idempotent steps and can **resume** from any step:
+The installer runs in 7 idempotent steps and can **resume** from any step:

 - **0**: system prep (upgrade, purge old mail stack, clean configs)
 - **1**: install packages